Neurodevelopmental Effects Associated with Air Pollution:

-Section 7: Bringing together findings from recent, related studies, indicating special postnatal vulnerability to atmospheric toxins.
+Section 7: Bringing together findings from the three recent, related studies (summary)

 -- Two out of three studies found the greatest associations of autism with postnatal exposures of the infant, and the third study did not conflict with the possibility of a strong but brief postnatal effect.

 -- Exposures to general traffic pollution measured during the year after birth were found to have far greater effects than exposures measured prenatally.